Retirement Retirement Planning

 A fancy sports car

-It’s understandable if you want to drive around in style during your retired years.
-And it’s understandable if your idea of style is a fancy new sports car.
-However, no matter how many years you’ve been pining for one, we would urge you to think twice before you make that purchase.
+It's understandable if you want to drive around in style during your retired years.
+And it's understandable if your idea of style is a fancy new sports car.
+However, no matter how many years you've been pining for one, we urge you to make smart money moves if you own a car.

 Even the more "affordable" sports cars can cost upwards of $20,000.
 You're better off buying a used, reliable automobile or even signing a lease.